Write an Awesome Personal Statement for OT School

 “Can you replace your personal statement with a degree other than OT?
 If not, it’s solid.
 If you can, then try to revise to make it only relevant to OT.”

-If you have any tips or tricks you’ve discovered while writing your statement, please feel free to throw them up in the comments section.
-This will help our dear future readers.
-Of course if you have any questions, post them in the comments as well.
+If you have any tips or tricks you’ve discovered while writing your personal statement for OT school, please feel free to add them in the comments section.
+Good luck with your statement-writing!